edgelesssys/contrast/docs/docs/getting-started/deployment.md

 Multiple entries are separated by `##`.

-Contrast’s service mesh deploys a local Envoy proxy at `<chosen IP>:<chosen port>` within each pod.
+Contrast's service mesh deploys a local Envoy proxy at `<chosen IP>:<chosen port>` within each pod.
 To direct outbound traffic through the mesh, you must configure your application to connect to that proxy address instead of `<original-hostname-or-ip>:<original-port>`.

 #### Enable ingress mTLS at `emoji` and `voting`